haulaah/IR-DATASET/README.md

 # LLM-IR-Dataset

-This repository contains a synthetic Incident Response Process Activities and Communication data Log dataset generated using an LLM.
+This repository contains a dataset of Incident Response Process Activities and Communication data Log dataset.
+The dataset was produced by augmenting an existing IR Process Log dataset using synthetic LLM generated data.

 ## Dataset Description